CripterHack/smart-git-commit/README.md

 - Added checks to prevent incomplete staging and failed commits
 - Added detection and handling of pre-commit hooks with --skip-hooks option
 - Added automatic fixes for "No module named pre_commit" errors
+- Added automatic revert system to clean up staged changes on error or interruption
 - Expanded troubleshooting documentation with common error solutions
 - Added relative path resolution to prevent path duplication issues